 Heather graduated from law school 20 years ago.
-She passed the 2024 July California Bar Exam.
+Then she passed the 2024 July California Bar Exam.

 The last time she took the California Bar Exam was when it was a different format altogether and three days long (I took that shit twice, and it is no joke).